trimstray/nginx-admins-handbook/doc/RULES.md

 - [How processes a request](https://nginx.org/en/docs/http/request_processing.html)
 - [nginx: how to specify a default server](https://blog.gahooa.com/2013/08/21/nginx-how-to-specify-a-default-server/)

-#### :beginner: Never use a hostname in a listen or upstream directives
+#### :beginner: Never use a hostname in a listen or upstream directive

 ###### Rationale